standardebooks/manual/8-typography.rst

 	-	Long musical compositions or audio, like operas, music albums, or radio shows.

-	-	Long visual art, like films or a TV show series.
+	-	Long cinematic art, like full-length films or a TV show series.

 	-	Visual art, like paintings or sculptures.